TartanLlama/secret-hitler-strategies/index.md

 - LF: Should always result in a fascist call
 - FF: Most of the time the president will call liberal, but they might sometimes call fascist to cause chaos.

 When there is an investigation and the investigatee is called to be a Fascist, the probability of the investigator being Hitler is low.
-This is due to the the fact that Hitler generally wouldn’t want to create a dispute and bring attention to themselves.
+This is due to the fact that Hitler generally wouldn’t want to create a dispute and bring attention to themselves.
 Due to our current strategy of soft-eliminating those in a dispute if Hitler was to create a dispute this would prevent a Hitler nomination victory.

 The investigation is almost always more useful than it is a hindrance. **Do not Brexit and lose the power**.